John Lennon’s killer denied parole for 10th time

 ALBANY, N.Y.
-(AP) — John Lennon’s killer has been denied parole for a 10th time.
+(AP) — John Lennon’s killer has been denied parole for a 10th time and will remain behind bars for at least two more years.

-Mark David Chapman appeared before New York’s parole board Wednesday.
-A denial decision obtained by The Associated Press says Chapman was told his release “would be incompatible with the welfare and safety of society.”
+Mark David Chapman appeared before New York’s parole board on Wednesday.
+In a denial decision obtained by The Associated Press Thursday, the board said it had determined Chapman’s release “would be incompatible with the welfare and safety of society and would so deprecate the serious nature of the crime as to undermine respect for the law.”

-The 63-year-old Chapman is serving 20-years-to-life in the Wende (WEHN’-dee) Correctional Facility in western New York.
-He shot and killed the former Beatle outside Lennon’s Manhattan apartment Dec.
+Chapman, 63, shot and killed the former Beatle outside Lennon’s Manhattan apartment on Dec.
 8, 1980.
+He is serving 20-years-to-life in the Wende Correctional Facility in western New York.

-In its decision, the state Board of Parole said releasing Chapman would not only “tend to mitigate the seriousness of your crime,” but also would endanger public safety because someone might try to harm him out of anger or revenge or to gain notoriety.
+“You admittedly carefully planned and executed the murder of a world-famous person for no reason other than to gain notoriety,” the parole panel wrote in its denial decision.
+“While no one person’s life is any more valuable than another’s life, the fact that you chose someone who was not only a world renown person and beloved by millions, regardless of the pain and suffering you would cause to his family, friends and so many others, you demonstrated a callous disregard for the sanctity of human life and the pain and suffering of others.”

 Most Read Nation & World Stories